Fotowatikha/sc_FAANG_v1/README.md

 ```

 ## Setting Up the R Kernel
 Before starting the Jupyter Notebook, you need to set up the R kernel.
 Follow the steps below steps.
 Note that you only need to do this once.
-Once the kernels are registered, this step is no longer required in future sessions.
+Once the kernels are registered, this step is no longer required in future sessions. (unless you reinstall the conda envrioment)

 **1.** With your Conda environment set, you should run:
 ```sh